UnionOfRAD/manual/jp/00_quickstart/blog.md

 # The Quintessential Blog Tutorial

-Thanks for trying out Lithium!
-This guide is meant for PHP users who are looking to get a good idea of what Lithium can do, and what developing an application using the framework is like.
-Diving into the code and creating a simple example application is a great way to test the waters and get a good feel for rapid application development, Lithium style.
+Thanks for trying out li3!
+This guide is meant for PHP users who are looking to get a good idea of what li3 can do, and what developing an application using the framework is like.
+Diving into the code and creating a simple example application is a great way to test the waters and get a good feel for rapid application development, li3 style.

 ## Setting Up the Lab

-First on the checklist is getting a fresh copy of Lithium.
+First on the checklist is getting a fresh copy of li3.
 If you've not done this already, check out our [Getting Started](http://dev.li3.me/lithium/wiki/guides/installation) guide.
 Make sure to follow each of the steps in the guide carefully.

-Once you've got Lithium up and running, we'll need to get some sort of persistent storage layer in place.
+Once you've got li3 up and running, we'll need to get some sort of persistent storage layer in place.
 Traditionally this would be done using some sort of SQL database like MySQL.
 For this example however, we're going to use something a little different: MongoDB.
 Using a different setup will show you how flexible the framework is in using different engines.

 MongoDB is a hybrid solution, made from the good parts of both key/value data stores and traditional RDBMS systems.
 Setup is fast and easy.